 The UK Oblates Team are a small group of volunteer oblates from various monasteries who, since the first World Oblates Congress in 2005, have formed a team to act as a conduit for information for oblates and thus established this website for oblates and monastic communities, who may wish to make use thereof.
 We want to provide information about oblates and for oblates, and about the different Benedictine monastic communities that exist in Great Britain and Ireland.

-Treasurer: Frances Bailess (Minster)
+Chair: Frances Bailess (Minster)

 Website Manager: Roddy Maddocks (Douai)

 Oblate Team Members: Marie Liveing (St Cecilia’s), Thomas Brunnhuber (Douai), Klara Brunnhuber (Douai), Eileen Dutt (WCCM), John McKinlay (Pluscarden), Rev Sr Benedict Gaughan (Minster), Pam Morey (Prinknash), Zina Neagle (Douai),Stephen Day (Prinknash), Fr Stephen Horton (Prinknash).